JimboMahoney/CytobankGraphs/README.md

 <b>This script will:</b>

-1) Read in a specified FCS file
+1) Read in a specified FCS file.
-2) Optionally transform the data using a data-specific arcsinh
+2) Optionally transform the data using a data-specific arcsinh (you'll need to look at the code and remove the comments).
-3) Subsample down to a user-specified number or proportion of events
+3) Subsample down to a user-specified number or proportion of events (again, take a look at the code and modify it as needed).
-4) Plot every parameter using a similar graphically representation and palette as cytobank
+4) Plot every parameter using a similar graphically representation and palette as cytobank.

 Since the parameters can be numerous (e.g. I'm using a dataset with 62 parameters), it's best to use the "Zoom" function to view the output in fullscreen.